-We were appointed by the directors on 31 March 2009 to audit the financial statements for the year ended 31 December 2009 and subsequent financial periods.
-The period of total uninterrupted engagement is 11 years, covering the years ended 31 December 2009 to 31 December 2019.
+Following the recommendation of the Directors, we were appointed by the directors on 31 March 2009 to audit the financial statements for the year ended 31 December 2009 and subsequent financial periods.
+The period of total uninterrupted engagement is 12 years, covering the years ended 31 December 2009 to 31 December 2020.
+There will be a mandatory rotation for the 2021 audit, and we will cease to be auditor of the Company.